Corresponding Angles

 The Converse of Corresponding Angles Theorem

-What if a transversal intersects two parallel lines and the pair of corresponding angles are also equal?
+What if a transversal intersects two lines and the pair of corresponding angles are equal?
 Then, the two lines intersected by the transversal are said to be parallel.
 This is the converse of the corresponding angle theorem.

-Important Notes on Corresponding Angles
+Important Notes on Corresponding Angles:

 - If the corresponding angles in the two intersection regions are congruent, then the two lines are said to be parallel.